 Admission: View Ridge Elementary is a public school that is in the Seattle Public Schools District.
 View Ridge Elementary is designated as an Attendance Area school, which means that if you reside within the View Ridge boundary you are guaranteed a seat at VRE.
 If you reside outside the boundary for View Ridge you may apply to attend during the annual Open Enrollment period.
 Open Enrollment is normally held in March.
 All admissions are completed by district staff at the district headquarters.
 Our school staff have no input or approval of admission to VRE.

-Advanced Learning: While at View Ridge we offer the Advanced Learning program (formerly known as Spectrum) each student is supported to gain a grade level of achievement every school year.
+Advanced Learning: While at View Ridge we offer the Advanced Learning program where each student is supported to gain a grade level of achievement every school year.
 Our Advanced Learning program serves students determined academically gifted by the District, offering a rigorous curriculum at an accelerated pace.
-Families whose children qualify for Advanced Learning must apply for VR spots during Open Enrollment.
-SPS does not guarantee space at VR for each Spectrum-qualified student, but View Ridge teachers and staff take pride in offering instruction that as much as possible attempts to serve each student’s academic needs.
+Families whose children qualify for Advanced Learning must apply for VRE spots during Open Enrollment.
+SPS does not guarantee space at VRE for each Advanced learning qualified student, but View Ridge teachers and staff take pride in offering instruction that as much as possible attempts to serve each student’s academic needs.
 At View Ridge we support learning for all students with programs such as Walk to Math and Just Right books, regardless of Advanced Learning designation.

 After School Care: The View Ridge Boys and Girls Club is located in the Sand Point Community Church basement, adjacent to View Ridge Elementary.
 Staff from Boys and Girls Club escort Kindergarteners to the club each day; older students go together from their classrooms.
 University YMCA has a location at Magnuson Park with bus transportation from our school.

 Art: All students at View Ridge receive weekly art instruction.
-Our Art teacher inspire students to explore culture, design principles, history, and community through the visual arts.
+Our Art teacher inspires students to explore culture, design principles, history, and community through the visual arts.

-Arts Night: An annual spring community celebration of the arts emphasizing Music, Dance, Visual, & Literary Arts.
-Normally, held in the spring.
+Arts Night: An annual spring community celebration of the arts emphasizing Music, Dance, Visual, and Literary Arts.
+Normally held in the spring.

 Attendance: Please report any absences or tardy arrivals to the office at (206)252-5600, or email@example.com.
 If you have a planned absence (vacation, etc.), please check in with both your child’s teacher and the office, sending a note or email.